Oopiri: Development

 Karan Johar and Guneet Monga acquired the Indian remake rights to Éric Toledano and Olivier Nakache's French comedy drama film, The Intouchables (2011) in May 2014.
 They planned a Hindi version, directed by Mohit Suri.
 Johar and Monga later authorised PVP Cinema to remake the film in regional languages, postponing their previous plans.
 Vamshi Paidipally was chosen to direct a Telugu film titled Oopiri.
 Oopiri is the first Indian remake of The Intouchables.
-It was also the first Indian remake of a film produced by Gaumont Film Company.
+It was also the first Indian remake of a film produced by Gaumont.

 N. T. Rama Rao Jr. was signed to play one of the two male leads.
 At Rama Rao's suggestion, Paidipally forwarded the script to actor and producer Nagarjuna for the other male lead.
 Nagarjuna asked the director to remove the flashback scenes, opting for a realistic version closer to the original.
 Paidipally agreed, and the script was reworked in two months.
 Production was scheduled to begin in December 2014, when Nagarjuna would be available.
 In an interview with Deccan Chronicle, the actor said that the film's theme would be similar to Missamma (1955).
 Rama Rao Jr. left the project due to scheduling conflicts with Nannaku Prematho (2016), and was replaced by Karthi in October 2014.
 Karthi's inclusion in the film led the makers to make the film as a bilingual titled Thozha in Tamil.

 Gopi Sundar was signed as the film's music director, his first collaboration with Paidipally.
 Oopiri had two launch ceremonies: the first on 11 February 2015 in Hyderabad and the second on 15 March in Chennai.
 P. S. Vinod was the film's cinematographer.
 Paidipally worked on the screenplay, assisted by Hari and Solomon with the adaptation.
 Abburi Ravi wrote the dialogue for Oopiri, and Karthi asked filmmaker Raju Murugan to do the same for Thozha.
 Madhu and Praveen K. L. edited the Telugu and Tamil versions, respectively.